flyteorg/flyte/flytectl/docs/source/gen/flytectl_delete_workflow-execution-config.rst

 flytectl delete workflow-execution-config
 -----------------------------------------

-Delete matchable resources of workflow execution config
+Deletes matchable resources of workflow execution config.

 Synopsis
 ~~~~~~~~

-Deletes workflow execution config for the given project and domain combination or additionally with workflow name.
+Delete workflow execution config for the given project and domain combination or additionally the workflow name.

-For project flytectldemo and development domain, it is:
+For project flytectldemo and development domain:
 ::

  flytectl delete workflow-execution-config -p flytectldemo -d development